 What are your creative hobbies?
 Do you like knitting or crocheting, cooking, drawing, painting, playing music, or creative writing?
 Creative activities such as these are all excellent forms of stress relief because they require you to direct your thoughts and focus away from whatever is causing you stress.
 Moreover, engaging in these types of activities often relies on some form of muscle memory, which can send signals to the brain that immediately relax you.

 Gardening gives you the opportunity to spend time in mood-boosting sunlight, commune with nature, get some exercise, and create something beautiful in the process.
 It’s a hobby for many people because it is a relaxing activity that allows you to see the fruits of your labors quite literally.
 As an added bonus with gardening, you’ll reap the benefits of having a beautiful home landscape as outlined in this article.

 Taking a bath

 Experts have pointed out that the soothing effects that come from taking a bath may be a result of how a bath connects us with our time spent in the womb.
-Incorporate aromatherapy into your bath using bath salts, essential oils, or aromatherapy candles to carry the stress relieving effects of your bath even further.
+Incorporate aromatherapy into your bath using bath salts, essential oils, bath bombs, or aromatherapy candles to carry the stress relieving effects of your bath even further.
 Eucalyptus, lavender, and jasmine are three scents in particular that are known for their stress relieving qualities.

 Research has shown that spirituality may actually boost happiness levels during times of stress.
 Whether you meditate, pray, read scripture, or repeat a life mantra, spirituality can help you gain perspective during times of stress while allowing you to engage with a higher power to overcome the stress you are facing.